turingschool/backend-curriculum-site/module2/intermission_work/index.md

 Time-box recommendations are in each section's instructions, and also included here for convenience.
 1. Sign up for the [GitHub Student Developer Pack](https://education.github.com/pack), using your `@turing.edu` email address.
    - This step sometimes takes a few days for GitHub to complete, but once you sign up for your credits you'll be able to take advantage of their benefits!
-   - Follow [these instructions](https://mod4.turing.edu/lessons/intermission/gh-student-instructions.html) to get the info you require to complete registration.
-Ask in #codehelp if you get stuck.
+   - Follow [these instructions](https://mod4.turing.edu/lessons/intermission/gh-student-instructions.html) to get the info you require to complete registration. **You do NOT need to complete the Heroku steps at this time!** Ask in #codehelp if you get stuck.
 2. [Ruby and Rails versions installation guide](https://backend.turing.edu/module3/misc/ruby_and_rails_versions)
 3. [Get Module 2 Tools](./tools)
 4. Styling (4 hrs total)